TheBrownViking20/katacoda-scenarios/test/step1.md

 # Visualizing data
 plt.imshow(img_data)
-plt.savefig("image.jpg") # Saving image as a file
+plt.savefig("image1.jpg") # Saving image as a file
 </pre>

 Run `la.py` using the following command:

 `python3 la.py`{{execute}} (This code doesn't produce any output in the terminal.)

-Open the newly formed `image.jpg`{{open}} to view the newly formed image.
+Click and open the newly formed `image1.jpg`{{open}} in the VScode sidebar to view the newly formed image.
 You can see the matplotlib based visual of the image.
 The axes are visible and a white background also appears.

 ## Image as a matrix
 The `img_data` variable used in the above data stores the image as a martix.
 Grayscale images are represented by a two-dimensional m x n matrix where m and n are the height and width of the image respectively.
 Each element in the image represents the intensity of the corresponding pixels in the image.
 This magnitude of intensity ranges from 0 (black color) to 255(white color).
 Color images are represented by 3 m x n matrices (a three-dimensional matrix).
 These matrices represent the Red, Green and Blue (RGB color system) colors in the image with their intensities ranging from 0 (minimum) to 255 (maximum).
 Let's see the shape of the above image.
 Copy the following code to the editor: